MySQL Database Management and Usage in ServBay

 - Open the ServBay application.

-- Click Packages in the left navigation, then select MySQL.
+- Click Packages in the left navigation bar, then choose MySQL.

-- In the list of MySQL versions, locate the one you have installed.
+- In the MySQL version list, find the version you’ve installed.
 You’ll see options to start, stop, or restart the MySQL service for that version.
-Click the corresponding button to perform an action.
+Click the respective button to perform the desired operation.

 Using the servbayctl